MemoryofLight/startup/README.md

 margin-botton
 margin-left
 margin-right
+margin: 50% - the margin will be 50% the width of its containing block.
 #### Design Functions
 - border-radius: 50% will make a circle; it gets complicated after that with all the values
 - width: 100% - sets the width equal to the width of the parent element
 ### CSS Units and Definitions
 80vmin - 80 percent of the viewport's smaller dimension
 px - pixels
+vh - viewport height
+vw -viewport width
-em - the font size of the parent element content box - the element; default size of element;
+em - the font size of the parent element rem - the font size of the root element. root element - the highest level element in the document, usually the `<html>` tag content box - the element; default size of element;
 padding - the next out, clears an area around the content.
 The padding is transparent; default 0 border- the edge; default 0